skingan/purge_haplotigs_multiBAM/README.md

 -h      The read depth high cutoff
 -m      The low point between the haploid and diploid peaks

--j      Flag contig as \"j\" (junk) if this percentage or greater of the contig is
+-j      Flag contig as "j" (junk) if this percentage or greater of the contig is
             low/high coverage (default=80)
--s      Flag contig as \"s\" (suspected haplotig) if this percentage or more of the
+-s      Flag contig as "s" (suspected haplotig) if this percentage or more of the
             contig is haploid level of coverage (default=80)

 ```

+#### STEP 3

-- Run script to guess the assignment of the flagged contigs (produces `suspect_contig_reassign.tsv` )
+Run the third script to guess the assignment of the flagged contigs (produces `suspect_contig_reassign.tsv` )

 ```
+#!text
 zz2_assign_contigs.sh  stats.csv  genome.fasta

-NOTE: make sure the genome is indexed with samtools faidx (need genome.fasta.fai) contig names should only contain alphanumerics, underscores, or hyphens (you'll need to edit the regex in the script otherwise)
 ```

+#### OPTIONAL MANUAL STEP

-OPTIONAL: go through `suspect_contig_reassign.tsv` and the produced dotplots and make your own assessment; modify the .tsv file by hand.
+Go through `suspect_contig_reassign.tsv` and the produced dotplots, make your own assessment and modify `suspect_contig_reassign.tsv` by hand.
 Otherwise the next step will just reassign the automatically identified contigs.

 ```
 #!text